barchart/alerting-service-public/docs/content/appendices/push_notification_setup.md

 To enable support for push notifications to your mobile apps, you need to:

-* You need to authorize Barchart to send push notifications on your behalf, and
+* Authorize Barchart to send push notifications on your behalf, and
-* Your mobile app needs to register itself with Barchart each time a user logs in.
+* Adjust your mobile app needs to register itself with Barchart.

 ## Authorizing Barchart